Skip to content

 SoftWave Therapy

 When traditional methods haven’t delivered lasting results, SoftWave therapy emerges as a non-invasive and drug-free approach with a growing body of research supporting its effectiveness.
-This therapy uses unfocused shockwaves to treat musculoskeletal conditions like plantar fasciitis and Achilles tendon pain, as well as wounds, neuropathy, and chronic pain.
+This therapy uses broad-focused shockwaves to treat musculoskeletal conditions like plantar fasciitis and Achilles tendon pain, as well as wounds, neuropathy, and chronic pain.
 Unlike the temporary relief offered by medications or the potential side effects of injections, SoftWave therapy addresses the underlying causes of pain by promoting healing and tissue repair.

 Read more about Non-Surgical Treatment Alternatives for Plantar Fasciitis